The Panorama at the Queens Museum: Marvel at New York City in Miniature

 Like many of the attractions in Flushing Meadows Corona Park, The Panorama was created for the 1964 World's Fair.
 It took 100 workers three years to complete, and was hugely popular.
 In 1992, The Panorama was updated to reflect the then cityscape.
 Even if your building predates 1992, you probably won't be able to locate it since the models are really small.
 The Empire State Building is a mere 15 inches!
 But you'll be able to spot lots of landmarks, like JFK and LaGuardia Airports, the Bronx Zoo, the Statue of Liberty, Yankee Stadium, all of our iconic bridges and, a bit depressingly, the Twin Towers.
 Parks and green spaces can be found too, like the Arch in Washington Square Park, Greenwood Cemetery and even a tiny Queens Museum and the adjacent Unisphere.
 You can also "adopt" a structure to help support the upkeep of The Panorama.

 The Panorama is certainly the highlight of the museum, which is located in the New York City Building that was built for the 1939 World's Fair.
 But there are other interesting things on view, such as the display of World's Fair memorabilia and an exhibit of gorgeous Tiffany Glass.

 The Panorama is on permanent view at the Queens Museum, New York City Building, Flushing Meadows Corona Park.
 Open Wednesday-Sunday, noon-6pm.
-Suggested admission: $8 for adults, $4 for children ages 5-12, free for kids under 5.
+Suggested admission: $8 for adults, $4 for students and seniors, free for children under 12.

 Read about other wonderful exhibits for families in our Museum Guide.